git/git.github.io/rev_news/drafts/edition-101.md

   or tricks that one can use for advanced handling of alias parameters.
-+ [The Magic of Empty Git Commit](https://dev.to/pradumnasaraf/the-magic-of-empty-git-commit-1di4) by Pradumna Saraf on DEV\.to - a simple description on how to create an empty commit, and why one would might want one.
++ [The Magic of Empty Git Commit](https://dev.to/pradumnasaraf/the-magic-of-empty-git-commit-1di4) by Pradumna Saraf on DEV\.to - a simple description on how to create an empty commit, and why one might want one.
 + [.gitattributes Best Practices](https://rehansaeed.com/gitattributes-best-practices/)
   by Muhammad Rehan Saeed on his blog (2020).
 + [The Power of Git: A Guide to Collaborative Version Control](https://dev.to/opensauced/the-power-of-git-a-guide-to-collaborative-version-control-dl6)